and what you can do to avoid paying it!

 That’s the cost – the hefty price – you could be paying if your prediabetes makes that sharp left turn and advances to the next level.
 A level of the most expensive chronic disease ever.

-But, what would you be willing to do if you could change all that?
+What would you be willing to do if you could change all that?

 What if all it took was a handful of tiny changes?
 Small choices to do something a little bit different today?